Durgapur: Administrative changes

 The administrative setup came in stages.
-In 1837, when Bankura district was formed, Durgapur area was part of it.
-In 1847, Raniganj subdivision was formed with three police stations – Raniganj, Kanksa, and Neamatpur - and it was made a part of Bardhaman district.
-In 1906, the subdivisional headquarters was shifted to Burdwan and the subdivision renamed accordingly.
+In 1837, when Bankura district was formed, the Durgapur area was part of it.
+In 1847, the Raniganj subdivision was formed with three police stations – Raniganj, Kanksa, and Neamatpur – and it was made a part of the Bardhaman district.
+In 1906, the subdivisional headquarters was shifted to Burdwan, and the subdivision renamed accordingly.
 In 1910, the police stations in Asansol subdivision were Asansol, Ranigunj, Kanksa, Faridpur, and Barakar.
-On 14 April 1968, Durgapur subdivision was carved out of Asansol subdivision.

-In 2011, the Asansol Durgapur Police Commissionerate (ADPC) was formed by the State Government.
+On 14 April 1968, the Durgapur subdivision was carved out of Asansol subdivision.
+In 2011, the Asansol Durgapur Police Commissionerate (ADPC) was formed by the state government.

 Education

 Colleges

 Durgapur is home to National Institute of Technology, Durgapur, an autonomous institution in eastern India of national importance.
 It is one of the 31 N.I.T.s in the country.
 N.I.T.
-Durgapur is one of the 8 old Regional Engineering Colleges established in 1956.
+Durgapur is one of the eight old Regional Engineering Colleges established in 1956.

-Durgapur Government College is the only government college not only in the home district of Burdwan but also in the neighbouring districts of Bankura, Purulia and Birbhum.
-It was established on 15 September 1970 and was affiliated to the University of Burdwan which later got affiliated to Kazi Nazrul University.
+Durgapur Government College is a premier government degree college not only in the home district of Paschim Barddhaman but also in the neighbouring districts of Bankura, Purulia, and Birbhum.
+It was established on 15 September 1970, and was affiliated to the University of Burdwan, which later got affiliated to Kazi Nazrul University.

 The Central Mechanical Engineering Research Institute (also known as CSIR-CMERI Durgapur or CMERI Durgapur) is a public engineering research and development institution in Durgapur, West Bengal, India.
 It is a constituent laboratory of the Indian Council of Scientific and Industrial Research (CSIR).
 The institute is dedicated to work in the mechanical and allied engineering disciplines.

 The National Power Training Institute (Also known as NPTI(ER) and formerly known as PETS, Durgapur) is an institute under Ministry of Power, Government of India which offers postgraduate education in the field of power plants.
 This institute is also associated with several industrial bodies for imparting training to plant personnel.

-Durgapur Institute of Advanced Technology and Management, Dr. B.C.
-Roy Engineering College and the Bengal College of Engineering and Technology offer engineering degrees.
-They are affiliated to Maulana Abul Kalam Azad University of Technology (MAKAUT), formerly known as West Bengal University of Technology (WBUT).
+Dr. B.C.
+Roy Engineering College, Bengal College of Engineering and Technology, Sanaka Education Trusts Group of Institutions, NSHM Knowledge Campus, Durgapur Institute of Advanced Technology and Management and The Aryabhatta Institute of Engineering & Management are private engineering colleges which offer (B.Tech) in engineering and other degrees, including BBA, BCA, B.Pharm, and others.
+They are affiliated to Maulana Abul Kalam Azad University of Technology (MAKAUT).
 Durgapur Women's College and Michael Madhusudan Memorial College are general degree colleges affiliated to Kazi Nazrul University.

-Schools
+Netaji Subhas Open University is a state open university for imparting distance education.
+It is modelled on the Open University, UK and the IGNOU, and offers courses in different disciplines of graduate and post-graduate courses.

+IQ City Medical College and Gouri Devi Institute of Medical Sciences and Hospital are two colleges which offer (MBBS) medical degree and paramedical courses.
+They are affiliated to West Bengal University of Health Sciences.
+Durgapur Paramedical College is another college which offers both a diploma and degree in paramedical courses.